 PRP and Low-Level Laser Therapy

 Like most hair restoration treatments, low-level laser therapy (LLLT) is perfectly safe to use with PRP treatment.
-Since LLLT is completely non-invasive and doesn’t contain chemical compounds that could interfere with PRP treatments, LLLT is a reliable companion in your PRP hair restoration journey.
-If you’re considering PRP therapy and want to expedite your results, a Capillus272™ laser therapy cap is the most discreet, easy-to-use option.
+Since LLLT is completely non-invasive and doesn’t contain chemical compounds that could interfere with PRP treatments, Capillus LLLT is a reliable companion in your PRP hair restoration journey.
+If you’re considering PRP therapy and want to expedite your results, a Capillus laser therapy cap is the most discreet, easy-to-use option.
 Our laser caps are portable and can be used with any baseball cap or sun hat.
-Further, the Capillus272 Pro is cleared by the FDA for the treatment of androgenic alopecia, making it a safe option for adults to use in the comfort of their own home.
+Further Capillus is cleared by the FDA for the treatment of androgenic alopecia, making it a safe option for adults to use in the comfort of their own home.

 Better Results with Capillus Laser Therapy

 You can also use Capillus alongside additional hair loss therapies to improve your hair faster.
 Topical foams like Rogaine®, prescriptions like Propecia®, and PRP, as outlined above, are all safe to use with Capillus laser therapy products.
-For more information on LLLT caps as a standalone or additional hair loss treatment, contact a verified Capillus medical professional.
+For more information on LLLT caps as a standalone or additional hair loss treatment, contact a verified medical professional within the Capillus Network.